 Right!
 Well now it gets a bit more technical, because due to the magnification of eyepieces and the objective lens size, (I’m going to call this the body from now on if that’s OK), the eyepieces will give different magnifications depending on what they are fixed too.
 I think this is something to do with the properties of natural light and possibly the Greeks, but we won’t go there.

-If you buy an eyepiece and 95mm body, then you will get a 30-70mm zoom magnification and if you use an eyepiece with a 65mm body, then you will get a 25-60mm zoom magnification, so there isn’t a huge amount of difference, but we have to be accurate.
+If you buy an eyepiece and 95mm body, then you will get a 30-70mm zoom magnification and if you use an eyepiece with a 65mm or 85mm body, then you will get a 25-60mm zoom magnification, so there isn’t a huge amount of difference, but we have to be accurate.
 Zoom eyepieces are great because you can make the subject you are looking at seem nearer or further away, without having to get up and move around ……… result.